 - John Lewis – good range of fabrics, not particularly cheap but plenty of affordable cottons.

-- Local fabric and sewing shops – very variable in stock and quality but often very good value.
+- Local fabric and sewing shops – very variable in stock and quality but sometimes very good value.

 - Quilting and craft shops – normally have a huge range of cotton fabrics with lots of small prints, often quite expensive.
 Look for fabrics sold by the metre rather than as ‘fat quarters’ or patchwork packs which are small pieces.

-- Furnishing shops like Mosytns and Dunelm Mills – often have very cheap cotton fabrics but check that they are washable.
+- Furnishing shops like Dunelm Mills – often have very cheap cotton fabrics but check that they are washable.
 Good for buying fabric to test out patterns with.

 Haberdashery and notions

 Notions (also called haberdashery) are all the things apart from fabric that you might need to sew your project – like thread, buttons, zips, elastic, tapes and bindings, ribbons, press studs and so on… you get the idea…